Timothy Scott (actor, born 1937): Death

-He died of a heart attack in Los Angeles at age 57.
+Scott was diagnosed with advanced lung cancer in 1994.
+He died of a heart attack in a Los Angeles hospital at age 57 in June 1995 where he was receiving cancer treatment.
 Scott was commemorated in Los Angeles and Texas.
 He was cremated, his ashes scattered at screenwriter Bill Wittliff's ranch, Plum Creek, located between two Texas cities, Luling and Gonzales.